United Kingdom industrial disputes and strikes (2022–present): TUC

 Following a January 2023 tax receipt that was higher than forecast by the Office for Budget Responsibility (OBR), the government had a £5.4bn revenue surplus for the month.
-In February 2022 the TUC urged Jeremy Hunt to use the revenue to offer higher pay rises to public sector workers to end strike deadlock.
+In February 2022, the TUC urged Jeremy Hunt to use the revenue to offer higher pay rises to public sector workers to end strike deadlock.
 Paul Nowak of the TUC said this showed the government could break the deadlock on strikes.
 Nowak said that without what he considered "a fair pay settlement" staffing shortages harming schools, hospitals and other frontline services would worsen.
 Hunt said public finances were under pressure, and that he would prioritise reducing debt and reducing debt interest payments.
-Ruth Gregory of Capital Economics stated Hunt had the opportunity to introduce "tax cuts and/or spending rises".
+Ruth Gregory of Capital Economics stated that Hunt had the opportunity to introduce "tax cuts and/or spending rises".